 “Gannet’s and McDonough’s award-winning film is a highly empathetic, redemptive journey that uses its complex characters to explore issues of loyalty, forgiveness, and more.
 All while being grounded in a true sense of place that makes you feel like you are ready to put on a Red Sox hat,” Sullivan said.
 “We cannot wait to get this out into the world.”

-Gravitas Ventures has also acquired North America digital rights to Panayioti Yannitsos’ Florian’s Knights, a documentary feature that will be released in theatres on 10th September via Crowbar Pictures timed to the 20th anniversary of the September 11 attacks.
+Gravitas Ventures has also acquired North American digital rights to Panayioti Yannitsos’ Florian’s Knights, a documentary feature that will be released in theatres on September 10 via Crowbar Pictures timed to the 20th anniversary of the September 11 attacks.
 More than 15 theatrical markets are set for the pic, which Gravitas will release on digital in November.

 “For over a century, firefighters in North America have grappled with the harsh reality of post-traumatic stress.
 In pursuit of making this movie, we were faced with a code of silence engrained in fire departments for generations.
 I knew that this moratorium on mental health was costing men and women their lives, whether through substance abuse, depression, or suicide and I felt a responsibility to shine a light on this very human struggle and bring it to audiences,” Yannitsos said.

 Shawn Galvao is executive producer.
 Yannitsos negotiated the rights deal with Gravitas’ Megan Huggins.